Image courtesy of A Home With Soul

 One of those forms is mental, and one that interests me most is learning about the mental energy of ‘intention’.
 In my own life, there have been many unexplained ‘coincidences’ occur when I have ‘put something out there’.
 I’m still somewhat gobsmacked about the fact that almost ten years ago, I drew a precise floor plan of the house we now live in, including the site’s orientation to the sun and the sea.
 If I hadn’t sketched this myself, I doubt I would ever have believed it.

 My sense is that when we’re seeking to create change in our lives and we set a clear intention around that change, it has to be deeply heartfelt, not just a material want.
 As those with more experience in this realm suggest, we need to hold onto the outcome of our intention lightly while expressing thanks, as though it were already real.
 As with much of the spiritual advice you hear, this seems somewhat contradictory.
-Regardless, it worked for me and many clients tell me it has worked for them too.
+Regardless, it worked for me and many clients tell me it is one factor that has helped them live a more spiritual life.

 There are lots of different ways you can do this but my personal preference is to start by writing descriptively, in the present tense, as though you’re living that life already.
 If you feel stuck, start like this, “It’s a Saturday afternoon and I’m at home with…”.
 Describe where you’re living in the world, who you’re sharing your life with, the kinds of friends you have, the kind of house you live in.
 Look back at the week you just spent at work and think about the kind of work you were doing and the contribution you are making to the world.
 Write in as much detail as you possibly can and once you have a clear picture in your mind, create a visual representation of that vision as well.
 Try Keynote (if you’re a Mac user) or Powerpoint to gather a collection of images that represent your ideal life.
 Pinterest works beautifully too and if you like to be private, you can easily set your board to ‘secret’.